vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 ### Part two, in which She loves Him back

+First, the ones that write these songs want <br>
+to say a few words on the songs. <br>
+Let them say this: "These are pop songs. <br>
+One can get it now, with out taunt,

+Or, well, get it on the next day. <br>
+Words from the streets, films and shows give <br>
+the juice of pop, up through a sieve." <br>
+Now let us go back to our play.

 Now He and She are here each day. <br>
 They are here more and more, by night <br>
 and day, in the dreams that I write, <br>
 in the streets as faces in my way.